 What is the outlook?

 The outlook (prognosis) for almost all BCCs is that they can be treated and cured, mostly with a simple operation or other simple technique.
-They rarely spread.
+They don't spread to other parts of the body.
 Most SCCs can also be treated and cured, as most are treated before there has been any spread to other parts of the body.
 Treatment is less likely to be curative if there has been any spread to other parts of the body.